aws/aws-eks-best-practices/content/security/docs/iam.md

     fsGroup: 65534
 ```

-In Kubernetes 1.19 and above, this change is no longer required.
+In Kubernetes 1.19 and above, this change is no longer required and applications can the IRSA service account token without adding them to the Nobody group.

 ### Grant least privileged access to applications

 [Action Hero](https://github.com/princespaghetti/actionhero) is a utility that you can run alongside your application to identify the AWS API calls and corresponding IAM permissions your application needs to function properly.
 It is similar to [IAM Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in that it helps you gradually limit the scope of IAM roles assigned to applications.
 Consult the documentation on granting [least privileged access](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to AWS resources for further information.

+Consider setting a [permissions boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) on IAM roles used with IRSA and Pod Identities.
+You can use the permissions boundary to ensure that the roles used by IRSA or Pod Identities can not exceed a maximum level of permissions.
+For an example guide on getting started with permissions boundaries with an example permissions boundary policy, please see this [github repo](https://github.com/aws-samples/example-permissions-boundary).

 ### Review and revoke unnecessary anonymous access to your EKS cluster